Lumotheninja/50.002-Computational-Structures/README.md

 _Lab 6_\
 JSim simulation of a Beta CPU\
 \
-I miss 2 labs, an optional lab 7 and lab 8, which is C code is Trap handling
+I miseds 2 labs, an optional lab 7 and dropped lab 8, which are C programs